Pelagicore/software-factory-blueprint/docs/articles/sde/introduction_to_sde.rst

 * VirtualBox
 * Self-extracting SDK package to install into the SDE.
 See, :ref:`building-the-sdk`.

-.. note:: Ubuntu 16.04 default repositories doesn't provide the latest version required.
+.. note:: Ubuntu 16.04 default repositories do not provide the latest version required.
 Please check the latest version of `Vagrant`_ and `VirtualBox`_ at those links.

 .. _`Vagrant`: https://www.vagrantup.com/downloads.html